Griiimon/100-devs-misc/CONTRIBUTING_TLDR.md

 - Use the latest version of the main branch before reporting.
 - Search existing issues to avoid duplicates.
-- Format your with `` backticks.
-One for a line, 3 for a block `Code`
+- Format your code with `` backticks.
+One for a line, 3 for a block

+  `Codeline`

   ```
   Code
   block